readium/webpub-manifest/modules/encryption.md

 Any type of publication can be protected by the [Readium LCP](https://readium.org/lcp-specs/releases/lcp/latest) DRM.

-On each encrypted resource, `scheme`, `profile` and `algorithm` are required an their values are defined by the LCP specification and the definition of the LCP profile which is applied.
+On each encrypted resource, `scheme`, `profile` and `algorithm` are required and their values are defined by the LCP specification and the definition of the LCP profile which is applied.

 *Example of an XHTML resource encrypted using LCP with a basic profile*